r01010010/tonica/README.md

 # Tónica

-An architecture which aims to have a whole view of all use cases in a project thanks to a list of actions.
+An architecture which aims to have a whole view of all use cases in a project mapped into a list of actions.

-Every action will have a keyword and will be performed by an Actor, to follow an intuitive flow.
-The actions and the actors can have middlewares associated.
+To follow a sintactically intuitive flow, every action will have a keyword and will be performed by an Actor (Subject, verb (action), predicate).
+The actions and the actors can have configurable (dependent of environment, for example) middlewares associated.

 ## Try it
 ```
 yarn install
 yarn start
 ```

+The demostration starting point is a click event at `src/App.js:32`.

+## Flow

+1. The view, in the example a react component, calls to an action through its actor: `user.createWorkspace(ws)`.
+2. The actor, which inherits from a `runner` class, execs the correspondant action.
+3. The runner logic iterates through all actor's middlewares and finally calls the `action.exec` function.
+4. The action is also a runner, so the same, action.exec calls the parent's exec that will run all action's middleware plus the particular logic of the action.
+5. If action thinks is necessary, updates store and calls any callback given with all responses from logic and middlewares.

 ## Benefits

 - Architecture follows the gramatical logic.
 There's a subject, there's an action, there's an object and a context.
 It also follows the typical use case logic from UML, CUCUMBER or SCRUM cards like `as a USER I want to CREATE A WORKSPACE _ when blablabla`.
 To lookup in the code could be easier as the structure will follow this same grammar order.
 Just go to 'actions' and look for USER_CREATE_WORKSPACE, there you'll have all reusable logic.